 The key management personnel of the academy trust comprise the trustees and the senior management team as listed on page 1.
-The total amount of employee benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the academy trust was £273,257 (2020: £266,306).
+The total amount of key management personnel benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the academy trust was £271,061 (2021: £273,257).